jennhoward/HowardJenniferIT1025/Unit 4/readme.md

 ## File Formats
 * Explain the similarities and differences between jpg, gif and png files.

 GIF: allows for animations of images and simple graphiics like logos and line drawings; avoid if the image has gradients or is a photo

-JPEG: allows for the subtle shifts and sharp contrasts of color and for the designer to fine-tune the image; avoid if image is high contrast, detailed, is a diagram, or has simple graphics (creates files that are too large) PNG allows for illustrations with multiple gradients, detaile diagrams, contrast, and partial transparency: avoid if image has low contrast (or larger file sizes)
+JPEG: allows for the subtle shifts and sharp contrasts of color and for the designer to fine-tune the image; avoid if image is high contrast, detailed, is a diagram, or has simple graphics (creates files that are too large)

+PNG allows for illustrations with multiple gradients, detaile diagrams, contrast, and partial transparency: avoid if image has low contrast (or larger file sizes)

 # Operating Systems
 * Upload screenshots for Operating System tasks to github

+see the attached files DirectoryStructureCommandPrompt 1-5

 ## Logo
 * Upload your logo image that you created from the Graphics Tasks

 see both uploads: one version is Word, I could get it close but not perfect, it is explained in the screenshot one version is in Vectr which I could not get to work, even for something as simple as my logo, it ran out of space

 * Explain your image design including how many "layers" were required